Huyen-P/Road-Crash-Analysis-2021---23/README.md

 📌 Relation between Casualties by Area/ Location & by Day/ Night.

 ### TOOL USED
-1. SQL for EDA and Data Cleaning Process.
+📌 **SQL Microsoft Server** for EDA and Data Cleaning Process.
-2. Tableau for Data Visualization in parallel with Data Analysis.
+📌 **Tableau Desktop** for Data Visualization in parallel with Data Analysis.